 One of the biggest mistakes you can make with your popup is trying to pack too much into it.

 The visitor is already willing to leave your website—he/she definitely does not have time to read your long proposal.

 Get straight to the point with just a sentence or two.

 Your offer must be short and show a clear benefit for the visitor.

 Not sure what it could be?
 You can promise a discount, free shipping, a trial period, free sample, new awesome content (like e-book or guide), a pdf checklist, etc.

 If you are an ecommerce business, offering a discount is a great way to turn that prospect into a lead.
 It encourages shoppers to go through with a purchase they were on the fence about.

 What’s really great about the example above is that instead of a generic “Subscribe” button, they’ve used the much more compelling copy: “GET $10 COUPON”.

-What is really fascinating is that this interactive solution can collect up to 3 times more leads than a regular form.
+What is fascinating is that this interactive solution reaches a 12.74% signup rate and that is 3 times more leads than a regular form.
 People love games!